TLC offers a range of services including speech pathology, occupational therapy, early intervention therapy, specialist education and music therapy.

 Speech Pathology

-TLC provides assessment and therapy for children who may be having difficulty with communication (expressive/receptive language, speech sounds, stuttering).
-Therapy is available in our Milton and Bay and Basin Centres as well as for specific purposes in schools, day programs and other community settings.
+TLC provides assessment and therapy for children, teens and young adults who may be having difficulty with communication (expressive/receptive language, speech sounds, stuttering) and also feeding difficulties.
+Therapy is available in our Milton and Sanctuary Point Centres as well as for specific purposes in schools, day programs and other community settings.
 Read more here.

 Occupational Therapy

 TLC provides assessment and therapy for children.
-Therapy aims to enable children to gain the functional skills they need for independence in play, motor development, self-care, learning, sensory-development and socialisation.
-Services are available at our Milton and Bay and Basin Centres as well as for specific purposes in schools, day programs and other community settings.
+Therapy aims to enable children, teens and young adults to gain the functional skills they need for independence in play, motor development, self-care, learning, sensory-development and socialisation.
+Services are available at our MiltonĀ and Sanctuary Point centresĀ as well as for specific purposes in schools, day programs and other community settings.
 Read more here.

 Early Intervention Therapy

-TLC provides assessment and therapy for infants and young children with or without a diagnosed disability and/or development delay and their families.
-These supports can be provided to self-managed and plan managed NDIS participants in our Milton and Bay and Basin centres as well as through visits to preschools and schools in the area.
+TLC provides assessment and intervention for infants and young children with or without a diagnosed disability and/or development delay and their families.
+These supports can be provided to self-managed and plan managed NDIS participants in our Milton and Sanctuary Point centres as well as through visits to preschools and schools in the area.
+The TLC Early Intervention Team is a transdisciplinary team that works collaboratively to support families.
 Read more here.

 Allied Health Assistant Support

 Our talented AHA provides support to families through delivery of therapist developed intervention programs in schools, pre-schools and the community.
-Supports are also available at both our Milton and Bay and Basin centres.
+Supports are also available at both our Milton and Sanctuary Point centres.
 She creates resources for families and therapists and is part of our team for delivering group programs such as Best of Friends and PEERS.
 Read more here.

 Music Therapy